-Advances in Virtual Factory Research and Applications, The State of Art, The Virtual Factory Software, Limitations of the Commercial Software.
+Advances in Virtual Factory Research and Applications, The State of Art, The Virtual Factory Software , Limitations of the Commercial Software.

-Augmented Reality: Definitions and application of AR, VR, MR, Limitations of AR, VR, Hardware devices and Software systems, Technical issues and challenges in AR, Industrial applications, IoT and the Need for Data Rationalization Internet of Things (IoT), Internet of Things Vision, Internet of Things (IoT) Frameworks, Architecture of Internet of Things (IoT), Visualizing the Internet of Things (IoT), Essential Technologies of the Internet of Things (IoT), Key Technologies Involved in Internet of Things, Enablers of IoT, Collaborative Operations, Training.
+Augmented Reality: Definitions and application of AR, VR, MR, Limitations of AR, VR, Hardware devices and Software systems, Technical issues and challenges in AR, Industrial applications, IoT and the Need for Data Rationalization Internet of Things (IoT), Internet of Things Vision, Internet of Things (IoT) Frameworks, Architecture of Internet of Things

+(IoT), Visualizing the Internet of Things (IoT), Essential Technologies of the Internet of Things (IoT), Key Technologies Involved in Internet of Things, Enablers of IoT, Collaborative Operations, Training.

 Smart Factories: Introduction, Smart factories in action, Importance, Real world smart factories, The way forward.
 A Roadmap: Digital Transformation, Transforming Operational Processes, Business Models, Increase Operational Efficiency, Develop New Business Models.

-CO1 Understand the opportunities, challenges brought about by Industry 4.0 for benefits of organizations and individuals CO2 : Analyze the effectiveness of Smart Factories, Smart cities, Smart products and Smart services CO3 : Apply the Industrial 4.0 concepts in a manufacturing plant to improve productivity and profits CO4 : Evaluate the effectiveness of Cloud Computing in a networked economy
+Course Outcomes: After going through this course the student will be able to: CO1 : Understand the opportunities, challenges brought about by Industry 4.0 for benefits of organizations and individuals CO2 : Analyze the effectiveness of Smart Factories, Smart cities, Smart products and Smart services CO3 : Apply the Industrial 4.0 concepts in a manufacturing plant to improve productivity and profits CO4 : Evaluate the effectiveness of Cloud Computing in a networked economy